 A morning bout of exercise will help you make healthier dietary choices for the rest of the day.

-Beginning your day with a solid sweat session can makes you begin to gravitate toward healthier foods during the day.
-This may come as a welcome surprise to you, particularly if you’re not used to eating healthy.
+Beginning your day with a solid sweat session can make you begin to gravitate toward healthier foods during the day.
+This may come as a welcome surprise to you, particularly if you are not used to eating healthy.

-Think about it though; your body will actually feel better when you’re feeding it nutrient-rich foods, so it makes sense that it’ll come to crave those more than the junk stuff.
+Think about it though; your body will feel better when you are feeding it nutrient-rich foods, so it makes sense that it will come to crave those more than the junk stuff.

-Don’t completely eschew the sweet stuff though — moderation and variety is the spice of life, after all — but don’t be surprised if you decide to consume them infrequently.
+You may not completely eschew the sweet stuff, though — moderation and variety is the spice of life, after all — so it is is not much health hazard if you decide to consume them only occasionally.
 One study showed that drinking sugary lemonade restored the willpower strength in depleted individuals, but drinking sugar-free lemonade did not.